ottogiron/ferrariworker/README.md

 }
 ```

-#### Processor Factory
+#### Processor Adapter Factory
-An processor factory is interface which defines a "New" method that the ferrari core will use to create an instance of an specific adapter.
+An processor adapter factory is interface which defines a "New" method that the ferrari core will use to create an instance of an specific adapter.
 "New" receives   a "Config" object which contains all the configuration values provided by the user.

 ```
 //Factory defines a actory from stream adapters type Factory interface {
-	New(config *Config) Adapter
+	New(config *AdapterConfig) Adapter
 }
 ```
 #### Processor Factory Registration